 Health Care Reform

 On March 23, 2010, the Patient Protection and Affordable Care Act became law.
-This law is called health care reform and it provides many new patient rights.
+This law is sometimes called Obamacare or the ACA.
+It provides many new patient rights.
 It also offers new ways to get health insurance.

-- Starting in 2014, plans cannot charge you more or refuse to cover you because you have a health problem or are pregnant.
+- Most plans cannot charge you more or refuse to cover you because of a health problem or if you are pregnant.
+You have this protection if you apply for a new plan during an open enrollment period.

-- Plans cannot put a lifetime limit on how much care they will pay for if you get sick.
-And yearly limits will end in 2014.
+- Most plans cannot put a yearly or a lifetime limit on how much care they will pay for if you get sick.

 - Plans cannot cancel your coverage just because you get sick or make an unintentional mistake on your application.